 In addition, when you go shopping for your flashlight of choice, you should comprehend how the flashlight is switched on/off.
 Know if you can switch it on while it is still in the pocket or if you can easily switch it on/off when you are wearing gloves or in cold conditions.
 Is it very rugged or not light enough for your needs?
 How does it feel when you hold it in your hands?
 These queries will help you make a well-calculated move.

 Since its introduction in 2009, the ANSI FL1 standards for flashlight make sure that the flashlight models are tested and rated in the same manner.
 Compliance with these standards is done by choice and the manufacturers do their personal testing, but a good number of main brands now include the following performance information on their packaging.

-- Runtime – this is measured in hours.
-It is determined by how long the light output takes to drop to 10% of the rated output on new batteries, rounded to the nearest quarter hour.
+This is measured in hours.
+It is determined by how long the light output takes to drop to 10% of the rated output on new batteries, rounded to the nearest quarter-hour.
 The runtime is normally provided for every light setting.

 Main features to look for in a flashlight

 Construction and design